LambdaTest/documentation/docs/local-testing-for-windows.md

 ---
 **Note:** After you execute the command, Windows may ask for user permission.
 Make sure you have administrator access to allow the file to run successfully.

 In a few seconds, after you execute the command, an SSH connection will be established.
-You will receive a message inside your command prompt mentioning “**Secure connection established, you may start your tests now**”.
+You will receive a message inside your command prompt mentioning "**Secure connection established, you may start your tests now**".

 <img loading="lazy" src={require('../assets/images/local-testing-for-windows/For-windows-4.webp').default} alt="Image"  className="doc_img"/>